 In addition to other baseline specifications, the volumetric fish hold capacity of a vessel at the time it submits a hold baseline certification (a date would be published by NMFS) will be considered a baseline specification.
-The fish hold capacity measurement must be certified by one of the following qualified individuals or entities: An individual credentialed as a Certified Marine Surveyor with a fishing specialty by the National Association of Marine Surveyors (NAMS); an individual credentialed as an Accredited Marine Surveyor with a fishing specialty by the National Association of a classification society approved by the Coast Guard pursuant to 46 U.S.C.
+The fish hold capacity measurement must be certified by one of the following qualified individuals or entities: An individual credentialed as a Certified Marine Surveyor with a fishing specialty by the National Association of Marine Surveyors (NAMS); an individual credentialed as an Accredited Marine Surveyor with a fishing specialty by the Society of Accredited Marine Surveyors (SAMS); employees or agents of a classification society approved by the Coast Guard pursuant to 46 U.S.C.
 3316(c); the Maine State Sealer of Weights and Measures; a professionally-licensed and/or registered Marine Engineer; or a Naval Architect with a professional engineer license.
 The fish hold capacity measurement submitted to NMFS must include a signed certification by the individual or entity that completed the measurement, specifying how they meet the definition of a qualified individual or entity.